w3f/polkadot-wiki/docs/learn-crowdloans.md

 Polkadot allows parachains to source DOT for their parachain bids in a decentralized crowdloan.

 Anyone can create a new crowdloan campaign for a parachain slot.
-A campaign is configured as a range of slots (i.e. the duration the parachain will bid for), a cap, and a duraction.
+A campaign is configured as a range of slots (i.e. the duration the parachain will bid for), a cap, and a duration.
 The duration can last over several auctions, meaning that the team will not need to restart the campaign just because they do not secure a slot on their first attempt.

 Each created campaign will have an index.
 Once a crowdloan campaign is open, anyone can participate by sending a special transaction that references the campaign's index.
-DOT used to participate must be transferrable &mdash; that is, not locked for any reason, including staking, vesting, and governance &mdash; because they will be moved into a module-controlled account that was generated uniquely for this campaign.
+DOT used to participate must be transferable &mdash; that is, not locked for any reason, including staking, vesting, and governance &mdash; because they will be moved into a module-controlled account that was generated uniquely for this campaign.